AnimeshTalukdar/Typing-Speed-Test-tally/README.md

 3. Commit your changes and push them to your fork.
 4. Submit a pull request to the main repository.

-## Team Spark
+## Team LiteCoders

-Tally was developed with passion and dedication by Team Spark for the Hackathon for Tally:
+Tally was developed with passion and dedication by Team LiteCoders for the Hackathon for Tally:

 - Animesh Talukdar - GitHub: [animesh-talukdar](https://github.com/animeshtalukdar)
 - Tanmay Roy - GitHub: [tanmay-roy](https://github.com/roytanmay)